blaenk/blaenk.github.io/provider/notes/rust.markdown

 use egg_layer = farm::chicken;
 ```

-Likewise, it's possible to re-export items from another module:
+Likewise, it's possible to re-export items from another module.
+Notice that the `use` declaration needs to have `pub` in order for the module to be accessible outside the current module.

 ``` rust
 mod farm {